psl646/Ask_Anything/README.md

   On the database side, the questions are stored in one table in the database, which contains columns for `id`, `question`, `category`, `survey_id`, and `active`.
 Upon login, an API call is made to the database which joins the user table and the the question table through `survey_id`.
 These questions are held in the `QuestionStore` until the user's session is destroyed.

   Questions are rendered in two different components: the `QuestionsIndex` component, which show the question and links to the `QuestionIndexItem` component show page.
 In the component's show page, we can see the current status of the `question` as well as any responses that have been registered.
-This page has links to Update and Delete the question as well as other features suh as toggling a question to active - making it available for other users to register their response.
+This page has links to Update and Delete the question as well as other features such as toggling a question to active - making it available for other users to register their response.
 The `SurveysIndex` renders all of the `QuestionsIndex`s that belongs to it as subcomponents.
-The UI of the taken directly from Poll Everywhere for a professional, clean look:
+The UI of the taken directly from Poll Everywhere for a professional, clean look.

-![image of Poll Everywhere]

 ### Surveys